flightstats/hub/datahub-service/README.md

 Sequence channels are intended for insertation rates up to one item per second.

 TimeSeries channels are designed for small, high frequency inserts with low latency.
 Each item added gets a unique id.
 They are not traversable, and have a max content size of 60KB.
 TimeSeries can support insertation rates up to 1000 items per second.
-TimeSeries is higher throughput than Sequence, as well as slightly more expensive.
+TimeSeries is higher throughput and lower latency than Sequence, as well as slightly more expensive.
+TimeSeries also requires the users to know the frequency and size of inserts.

 ## list channels